 US learning nothing from past mistakes: Analyst

-Press TV has conducted an interview with Kevin Barrett, editor of Veterans Today, to discuss the remarks made by Leader of the Islamic Revolution Ayatollah Seyyed Ali Khamenei, saying Iran will continue to distance itself from the United States.
+Press TV has conducted an interview with Kevin Barrett, editor of VT, to discuss the remarks made by Leader of the Islamic Revolution Ayatollah Seyyed Ali Khamenei, saying Iran will continue to distance itself from the United States.

 Here is a rough transcription of the interview: